outscale/terraform-provider-outscale/website/docs/r/oapi_volume.html.markdown

 # outscale_volume

   Provides an Outscale Volume resource.
-This allows volumes to be created, deleted, described and imported.
-Instances also support [provisioning](/docs/provisioners/index.html).
+You can create a new empty volume or restore a volume from an existing snapshot.
+You can create the following volume types: Enterprise (io1) for provisioned IOPS SSD volumes, Performance (gp2) for general purpose SSD volumes, or Magnetic (standard) volumes

 ## Example Usage